What Is A Septic Tank?

 Without proper septic tank maintenance, this results in the sludge/scum passing out into the drainfield.
 THIS IS NOT GOOD!
 The drainfield now becomes clogged and unusable from the sludge/scum and will need to be replaced.

 All drainfields are not created equally.
 Each has a limited capacity which is affected by a number of things including but not limited to: elevated levels of groundwater, size of the drainfield, type of soil, number of people living in the house, age of drainfield, tree roots, etc.

-Every drainfield will fail eventually and they cost thousands of dollars to replace.
-BUT you can extend the life of your septic system by minimizing the amount of solid waste that enters the drainfield.
+Drainfields cost thousands of dollars to replace, BUT you can extend the life of your septic system by minimizing the amount of solid waste that enters the drainfield.
 This is primarily done through regular septic tank maintenance.

 Examples 0f Failing Drain Field